-The best POS cash registers for small businesses are:
+The best POS cash registers are:

-- Square: Best touch-screen cash register
+- Square: Best touch-screen cash register for small businesses

-- Lightspeed: Best for retailers
+- Lightspeed: Best for high-volume and multi-location retailers

 - SAM4S ER-180U: Best portable cash register for mobile and low-volume sales